deepaksood619/deepaksood619.github.io/docs/cloud/others/business-rule-engine.md

 https://martinfowler.com/dslCatalog/productionRule.html

-Abusiness rules engineis a [software system](https://en.wikipedia.org/wiki/Software_system) that executes one or more [business rules](https://en.wikipedia.org/wiki/Business_rules) in a runtime production environment.
+A business rules engine is a [software system](https://en.wikipedia.org/wiki/Software_system) that executes one or more [business rules](https://en.wikipedia.org/wiki/Business_rules) in a runtime production environment.
 The rules might come from legal [regulation](https://en.wikipedia.org/wiki/Regulation)("An employee can be fired for any reason or no reason but not for an illegal reason"), company policy ("All customers that spend more than $100 at one time will receive a 10% discount"), or other sources.
 A business rule system enables these company policies and other operational decisions to be defined, tested, executed and maintained separately from [application code](https://en.wikipedia.org/wiki/Application_code).

 Rule engines typically support rules, facts, priority (score), mutual exclusion, preconditions, and other functions.